How to Create and Store a Symfony Project in Git

 Though this entry is specifically about Git, the same generic principles will apply if you're storing your project in Subversion.

-Once you've read through Creating Pages in Symfony and become familiar with using Symfony, you'll no-doubt be ready to start your own project.
+Once you've read through Create your First Page in Symfony and become familiar with using Symfony, you'll no-doubt be ready to start your own project.
 In this cookbook article, you'll learn the best way to start a new Symfony project that's stored using the Git source control management system.

 Initial Project Setup¶